 The rest of the article goes into a lot of detail – the type of advisors, their knowledge level, sources of conflict of interest, etc. If you already hold the view that a ‘fee-only’ advisor is the most suitable advisor for you, then you may not need to read any further.
 If you are a consumer of ‘free’ financial advice and believe that it is good for you, please spend a few more minutes and read the rest of this article.

 Globally (India included), advisors can be placed in many categories.
 The US body regulating advisors specifically mentions that the following professionals can refer to them as advisors: brokers, investment advisers, accountants, lawyers, insurance agents and financial planners.
 SEBI regulations indirectly give a list of professionals who could give qualified advice.
 From the regulations, we can list the following:

 - Investment Adviser (IA) – These people can provide advice: “relating to investing in, purchasing, selling or

 otherwise dealing in securities or investment products, and advice on investment portfolio containing securities or investment products, whether written, oral or through any other means of communication for the benefit of the client and shall include financial planning” These advisors are required to register themselves with SEBI and then can call themselves Registered Investment Adviser (RIA).
+Many of these advisors use the term ‘fee-only planner’ to refer to themselves.
 We would cover this category in detail later.
-SEBI specifies that RIA have to act as a fiduciary.
+SEBI specifies that RIAs have to act as a fiduciary.